Haarlem is one of the best day trips from Amsterdam, just 15 minutes by train and a world away from the crowds.

 Tours are offered Tuesday through Saturday and last about one hour.
 Reservations need to be made online in advance (the website recommends that you make your reservations more than five days in advance).

-#6 Explore the Medieval Streets and Buildings
+#6 To Stroll the Medieval Streets

 The center of Haarlem is a maze of cobblestoned streets and medieval architecture.
 The Church of St. Bavo, with its Gothic architecture, is the centerpiece of Haarlem.
 It dominates Grote Markt and it has been standing here for centuries.